Single-channel video installation (20 minutes) and seven manipulated newspaper prints (29.5x23.5 inches).

-In Xanadu chronicles utopian loss through both the architecture and life story of futurist architect Roy Mason.
+In Xanadu chronicles utopian loss through the architecture and life story of futurist architect Roy Mason.

 This work follows a typical day for fictional family members John, Mary, and their teenage son John, Jr., who live in a fully computerized utopian home that is managed by a 1980s imagining of a kind of prehistoric "Alexa."
 The story was written by Mason for his book, "Xanadu: The Computerized Home of Tomorrow & How It Can Be Yours Today," which was available at Xanadu: the Home of the Future in Kissimmee, FL, from 1982-1996, and is here illustrated by manipulated drawings from the book as well as archival footage of the site in ruins before it was demolished.

-Concurrently, the work tracks Roy Mason's career as a Washington DC area futurist and proponent of foam architecture and home AI, as well as the tragic story detailing the death of Mason and his partner Brian Carneal.
-The latter died of AIDS complications in 1995, after which Mason was murdered by a 19-year old lover.
+Concurrently, the two-dimensional "newspaper" work tracks Roy Mason's career as a Washington DC area futurist and early proponent of foam architecture and home A.I., as well as the tragic story detailing the deaths of Mason and his partner, Brian.